 The GW Acquisition was accounted for as a business combination using the acquisition method under which assets and liabilities of GW were recorded at their respective estimated fair values as of the Closing Date and added to the assets and liabilities of the Company, including an amount for goodwill representing the difference between the acquisition consideration and the estimated fair value of the identifiable net assets.
-The results of operations of GW and the estimated fair values of the assets acquired and liabilities assumed have been included in our consolidated financial statements since the Closing Date.
+The results of operations of GW have been included in our consolidated financial statements since the Closing Date.